binarybottle/optimize_layouts/keyboards/README_keyboards.md

   ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤
   │  k  │  x  │  j  │  g  ║  r  │  m  │  f  │  p  │
   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

- #### Determine and apply item and item-pair weights
- Again, compute median item and item-pair values of tens of thousands of 24-key optimized layouts (set item and item-pair weights both to 0.5 in config files).
- Replace item and item-pair weights with these median values.
- Run optimize_layout.py again with the revised config files.

 ### Step 5.
 Select the layout with the highest score